Maltene Insights: Real Science

 PTI’s depth of real-world experience applying our industry’s original Maltene Replacement T

-These include JOINTBOND® longitudinal joint stabilizer, JOINTBONDTi ® pollution-reducing longitudinal joint stabilizer, A.R.A.-1 Ti®
+These include JOINTBOND® longitudinal joint stabilizer, JOINTBONDTi ® pollution- and heat-reducing longitudinal joint stabilizer, A.R.A.-1 Ti®

 We are in the process of extending our current product line of titanium-oxide-enriched materials with the goal of eventually transforming a significant portion of America’s roadways into photocatalytic pavement capable of proactively reducing air pollution related to vehicle exhaust emissions.